mpetrovich/stylemark/README.md

     sidebar:
         background: (optional) Background of the sidebar; any valid CSS background property allowed, but hex colors must be quoted
         textColor: (optional) Text color of the sidebar; any valid CSS color property allowed, but hex colors must be quoted
+    headHtml: (optional) HTML to insert before the closing </head> tag in the index page
+    bodyHtml: (optional) HTML to insert before the closing </body> tag in the index page

 examples:
     css: (optional) List of any CSS files to include in the <head> of each rendered example